-- Continual change during the period of time covered by this initial return to campus plan is a May 11, 2023 certainty.
-We must adapt continually. - o Change in the underlying crisis (the COVID-19 pandemic) - o Change in the orders of the federal and state government - Change in USG directives - o Change required by CDC or Georgia Department of Public Health guidance - o Change required by internal evaluation of whether this plan is working (see below) - It is important to continually and regularly assess this plan to determine it this plan is working well; and it is important to modify the plan as needed in response to these evaluations - It is important to coordinate our plan with the plans of our sister institutions (GaSouU and AU) since EGSC operates programs in Statesboro and Augusta in partnership with those institutions - Our three sites (Swainsboro, Statesboro, and Augusta) are not currently accessible by students or the public except in strictly limited situations.
-Faculty and staff are now permitted access only when they are essential (compliance with the "critical intrastructure requirements of the Executive Orders of the Georgia Governor).
-Transition from this current status to "normal operations" during Fall Semester 2020 should be accomplished in three orderly stages allowing regular evaluation and change to this plan as needed. - Health and safety are a top priority in designing this plan. - o Maintaining accepted standards for social distancing is a priority - O Use of physical barriers (e.g., acrylic shields, partitions, defined pedestrian pathways) and re-configuration of office spaces to limit physical contact whenever to supplement social distancing is a priority - Emphasis on the importance of regular and thorough handwashing is a priority - Meeting accepted standards for continually and regularly cleaning, disinfecting and sanitizing campus is a priority.
+- Continual change during the period of time covered by this initial return to campus plan is a certainty.
+We must adapt continually. - Change in the underlying crisis (the COVID-19 pandemic) - Change in the orders of the federal and state government - Change in USG directives - Change required by CDC or Georgia Department of Public Health guidance - Change required by internal evaluation of whether this plan is working (see below) - It is important to continually and regularly assess this plan to determine if this plan is working well; and it is important to modify the plan as needed in response to these evaluations - It is important to coordinate our plan with the plans of our sister institutions (GaSouU and AU) since EGSC operates programs in Statesboro and Augusta in partnership with those institutions - Our three sites (Swainsboro, Statesboro, and Augusta) are not currently accessible by students or the public except in strictly limited situations.
+Faculty and staff are now permitted access only when they are essential (compliance with the "critical infrastructure requirements of the Executive Orders of the Georgia Governor).
+Transition from this current status to "normal operations" during Fall Semester 2020 should be accomplished in three orderly stages allowing regular evaluation and change to this plan as needed. - Health and safety are a top priority in designing this plan. - Maintaining accepted standards for social distancing is a priority - Use of physical barriers (e.g., acrylic shields, partitions, defined pedestrian pathways) and re-configuration of office spaces to limit physical contact whenever to supplement social distancing is a priority. - Establishing clearly the capacity of each physical space on EGSC's three campuses and the appropriate configuration of seating and furnishings in each physical space.
+See Attachment AA (Swainsboro), Attachment BB (Statesboro) and Attachment CC (Augusta).
+[Attachments added 8/13/2020] - Emphasis on the importance of regular and thorough handwashing is a priority - Meeting accepted standards for continually and regularly cleaning, disinfecting and sanitizing campus is a priority.
 For purpose of this plan, these terms are defined as follows: